mingyyy/backtesting/README.md

 ## Dataset
-The most common business use case I assume would be that companies have many different sizes of files and most likely time series data that need to be aggregated for further consumption.
+Arguably the most common business use case for this project would be that companies have accumulated many different sizes of files and most likely time series data that need to be aggregated for further consumption.
-In order to test out this scenario, I simulated the following files and stored them in S3 bucket.
+In order to fully test out this scenario, I simulated the following files and stored them in S3 buckets.

 |Number of csv files|Size of csv file (MB)|
 |---|---|